danmgs/-AWS.Pipeline.CloudFormation/README.md

 git
 ```

-For security reason and as a best practice, **you should NOT USE aws cli with any personal AWS credentials on the EC2 instances**.
-Use IAM Roles instead !
+For security reason, **you should NOT USE aws cli with any personal AWS credentials on the EC2 instances**. <br/>
+As a best practice, use IAM Roles instead !